Wära: Other Wära experiments

-Even in the United States, local currency experiments were conducted in several cities in the 1930s Called the "stamp scrip", the experiment achieved such popularity that the economist Irving Fisher conducted an investigation about it.
+Local currency "stamp scrip" experiments were conducted in several cities in the United States during the 1930s.
+The experiments achieved such popularity that the economist Irving Fisher conducted an investigation about them.
+Fisher recommended these demurrage currencies in his book Stamp Scrip, but US President Franklin Delano Roosevelt rejected Fischer's recommendations, and instead took measures to outlaw complimentary currencies, which arguably prolonged the Great Depression.

 Effects

 The Wära experiments of the 1920s and the 1930s influenced the development of modern local currency.
 This consists of a form of a means of payment between parties, used within a region.
 Like the Wära in its time, it is used to boost currency circulation.